-Regular training is common for police dog handlers and their canine partners; police dog handlers are issued specialized training and practice tools like a bite suit.
-Police work can be physically and mentally stressful; this occupation also has a higher-than-average rate of on-the-job injury.
+Education and experience requirements can vary by law enforcement agency.
+Regular training is common for police dog handlers and their canine partners.
+Police dog handlers are issued specialized training and practice tools like a bite suit.
+Police work can be physically and mentally stressful.
+This occupation also has a higher-than-average rate of on-the-job injury.
 Police dog handlers can expect shift work, including holidays.
 They can also expect to be offered or assigned overtime.

-Step 1: Finish High School
+Finish High School

 For many local and state law enforcement positions, only a high school education is required.
 In high school, students may want to focus on personal fitness through physical education classes and joining a sports team.
 Students may also want to consider taking foreign language classes in German.
-Police dogs are often obtained from Germany and their commands may be given in their native language.
+Police dogs are often obtained from Germany, and their commands may be given in their native language.

-Step 2: Earn a College Degree
+Earn a College Degree

 Some local and state law enforcement agencies require that their officers possess some college education, while all federal agencies require a bachelor's degree.
-Colleges and universities offer associate's and bachelor's degrees in relevant majors, such as criminal justice, criminology, law enforcement and administration of justice.
+Colleges and universities offer associate's and bachelor's degrees in relevant majors, such as criminal justice, criminology, law enforcement, and administration of justice.
 Some federal agencies may have specific major requirements or require a certain amount of work experience in addition to a bachelor's degree.

 Law Enforcement Training

 Prior to working in any officer position, local and state recruits must attend a police academy for basic training, which usually takes a few months.
 Recruits are given classroom education, as well as hands-on training in firearms usage and first aid response.
 Federal agents must also undergo a training period, which involves a longer process than for their local and state counterparts and varies according to agency.

-Step 4: Apply to Your Department's K-9 Division
+Apply to K-9 Division

 Police dog handlers are usually expected to have a few years of experience working as a police officer or federal agent before being qualified to work in the canine unit of their department or agency.
 Applicants for a police dog handler position may have to complete oral and performance tests as part of the application process.
-Once testing is completed, the final selection process is usually based on evaluation of an officer's overall job experience, interest and performance history.
+Once testing is completed, the final selection process is usually based on evaluation of an officer's overall job experience, interest, and performance history.